-I wanted to share my positive story with those considering abortion by Beth
+I wanted to share my positive story with those considering abortion

 So I found out I was pregnant as I was very sick and exhausted.
-Basically I have always been very negative minded about abortions, not against them, but never thought I would have one.
+Basically, I have always been very negative minded about abortions, not against them, but never thought I would have one.

 When I found out about this pregnancy I was gutted, I already had three children and I had not long returned to work from maternity leave after an awful pregnancy and delivery.

-I decided abortion was something I wanted to do as I couldn't afford another £500 a month nursery fees or a bigger car or house that would have had to be done within the space of 7 months.
+I decided abortion was something I wanted to do as I couldn't afford another £500 a month nursery fee or a bigger car or house that would have had to be done within the space of 7 months.

 My first appointment with BPAS took one week.
 The day arrived and I was anxious and of course questioning myself.
 I arrived at the Leicester branch where there were lots of women in the waiting room of all different ages.